 12.1 Term.
 These Terms, as may be updated from time to time, will commence on the date they are accepted by you and continue until terminated in accordance with Section 12.2 (Termination) (“Term”).

 12.2.1 For Convenience.
 Either party may terminate these Terms and close all of your accounts for any reason upon thirty (30) days written notice to the other party.
-Notwithstanding the preceding sentence, if there is an Order Form(s) in effect, then these Terms will not terminate until such Order Form(s) has expired or been terminated in accordance with its terms.
+Notwithstanding the preceding sentence, if there is an Order Form(s) in effect, Customer may not terminate these Terms until such Order Form(s) has expired or been terminated in accordance with its terms.

 12.2.2 Material Breach.
-We, at our sole discretion, may terminate these Terms and close all of your accounts in the event you commit any material breach of these Terms and fail to remedy such material breach within fifteen (15) days after we provide written notice of such breach to you.
-You may also terminate these Terms in the event we commit a material breach of these Terms and fail to remedy such material breach within fifteen (15) days after providing written notice of such material breach to us.
+We may terminate these Terms (including all Order Form(s)) and close all of your accounts in the event you commit any material breach of these Terms and fail to remedy such material breach within fifteen (15) days of the date we provide written notice of such material breach to you.
+For the avoidance of doubt, your breach of our Acceptable Use Policy, including our Service and Country Specific Requirements therein, will be considered a material breach of these Terms.
+You may also terminate these Terms (including all Order Form(s)) in the event we commit a material breach of these Terms and fail to remedy such material breach within fifteen (15) days of the date you provide written notice of such material breach to us.

 12.2.3 Insolvency.
 Subject to applicable law, either party may terminate these Terms immediately and close all of your accounts by providing written notice in the event of the other party’s liquidation, commencement of dissolution proceedings, or any other proceeding relating to a receivership, failure to continue business, assignment for the benefit of creditors, or becoming the subject of bankruptcy.

 12.3 Survival.
-Upon termination of these Terms, the terms of this Section 12.3, and the terms of the following Sections will survive (i.e. still apply): Section 3.1(b) (regarding our Security Overview), Section 6 (Fees and Payment Terms), Section 7 (Ownership, Use of Customer Data, and Confidentiality), Section 8.4 (Disclaimer), Section 9 (Mutual Indemnification), Section 10 (Limitation of Liability), Section 13 (General), and Section 14 (Dispute Resolution).
+Upon termination of these Terms, the terms of this Section 12.3, and the terms of the following Sections will survive (i.e. still apply): Section 3.1(b) (regarding our Security Overview), Section 6 (Fees and Payment Terms), Section 7 (Ownership, Customer Data, and Confidentiality), Section 8.4 (Disclaimer), Section 9 (Mutual Indemnification), Section 10 (Limitation of Liability), and Section 13 (General).

 13.1 No Waiver and Order of Precedence.
 No failure or delay by either party in exercising any right or enforcing any provision under these Terms will constitute a waiver of that right, provision, or any other provision.
 Any waiver must be in writing and signed by each party to be legally binding.
 Titles and headings of sections of these Terms are for convenience only and will not affect the construction of any provision of these Terms.
-In the event of any conflict or inconsistency among the following documents, the order of precedence will be: (1) the applicable Order Form, (2) these Terms, (3) our Acceptable Use Policy, and (4) the applicable Documentation.
+In the event of any conflict or inconsistency among the following documents, the order of precedence will be: (1) the applicable Order Form, (2) these Terms, (3) our Acceptable Use Policy, including our Service and Country Specific Requirements therein, (4) any other terms incorporated by reference herein, and (5) the applicable Documentation.

 13.2 Assignment.
-You will not assign, delegate, or otherwise transfer these Terms, in whole or in part, without our prior written consent.
-Any attempt by you to assign, delegate, or transfer these Terms will be null and void.
-We may assign, delegate, or otherwise transfer these Terms, in whole or in part, without your consent.
-Subject to this Section 13.2, these Terms will be binding on each party and each party’s successors and assigns.
+You will not assign, delegate, or otherwise transfer these Terms or any applicable Order Form(s), in whole or in part, without our prior written consent.
+Any attempt by you to assign, delegate, or transfer these Terms or any applicable Order Form(s) without our consent will be null and void.
+We may assign, delegate, or otherwise transfer these Terms or any applicable Order Form(s), in whole or in part, without your consent.
+Subject to this Section 13.2, these Terms and any applicable Order Form(s) will be binding on each party and each party’s successors and assigns.

 13.3 Relationship.
 Each party is an independent contractor in the performance of each and every part of these Terms.
 Nothing in these Terms is intended to create or will be construed as creating an employer-employee relationship or a partnership, agency, joint venture, or franchise.
 Each party will be solely responsible for all of its respective employees and agents and its respective labor costs and expenses arising in connection with its respective employees and agents.
 Each party will also be solely responsible for any and all claims, liabilities, damages, or debts of any type that may arise on account of each of its respective activities, or those of its respective employees and agents, in the performance of these Terms.
 Neither party has the authority to commit the other party in any way and will not attempt to do so or imply that it has the right to do so.

 13.4 Severability.
-Except as described in Section 14 (Dispute Resolution), if any provision of these Terms is held by a court or other tribunal of competent jurisdiction to be unenforceable, that provision will be limited or eliminated to the minimum extent necessary to make it enforceable and, in any event, the rest of these Terms will continue in full force and effect.
+If any provision of these Terms is held by a court or other tribunal of competent jurisdiction to be unenforceable, that provision will be limited or eliminated to the minimum extent necessary to make it enforceable and, in any event, the rest of these Terms will continue in full force and effect.

-Any notice required or permitted to be given under these Terms to you will be sent via email to the email address you designate in your account or provided via your account portal.
+13.5 Notices.
+Notices to us under these Terms will be provided via email to email@example.com.
+Notices to you under these Terms will be provided via (a) email to the email address you designate in your account or (b) your account portal.

 13.6 Force Majeure.
 No failure, delay, or default in performance of any obligation of a party will constitute an event of default or breach of these Terms to the extent that such failure to perform, delay, or default arises out of a cause, existing or future, that is beyond the control and without negligence of such party, including action or inaction of governmental, civil, or military authority, fire, strike, lockout, or other labor dispute, flood, terrorist act, war, riot, theft, earthquake, or other natural disaster.
 The party affected by such cause will take all reasonable actions to minimize the consequences of such cause.